seydx/homebridge-sonybravia-platform/README.md

 ### Home APP

-To create a "Home APP" put following in terminal to get uri of the you want set as Home App:
+To create a "Home APP" (config.json -> homeapp) put following in terminal to get the adress of the app you want set as Home App:

 - ```curl -XPOST http://TVIPHERE/sony/appControl -d '{"id":2,"method":"getApplicationList","version":"1.0","params":["1.0"]}' -H 'X-Auth-PSK: YOURPSKERE' | jq -r '.result[]'```

-- This will return a list of Apps installed on your TV, just search for the app you will as "Home APP" and copy the "uri" - Example: com.sony.dtv.eu.siptv.video.eu.siptv.atv.MainActivity
+- This will return a list of Apps installed on your TV, just search for the app you will as "Home APP" and copy the adress - Example: com.sony.dtv.eu.siptv.video.eu.siptv.atv.MainActivity

 ### CEC Device

-If you want to set up a CEC device and need the Name (label), Port (port) and Logical Address (logaddr) do this steps:
+If you want to set up a CEC device and need the Name (label), Port (port) and Logical Address (logaddr) do following steps:

 1. TURN ON the TV

 2. ```curl -XPOST http://TVIPHERE/sony/avContent -d '{"id":2,"method":"getCurrentExternalInputsStatus","version":"1.0","params":["1.0"]}' -H 'X-Auth-PSK: YOURPSKERE' | jq -r '.result[]'```

-3. You will get a list of source inputs, search for your CEC device like Apple TV.
-The "port" and "logaddr" is in the "uri", so if your "uri" is "extInput:cec?type=player&port=3&logicalAddr=4" then your port is 3 and logaddr is 4, the "title" is your "label" for the config.json
+3. You will get a list of source inputs, search for your "CEC" device like Apple TV.
+The "port" and "logaddr" (needed for config.json) is in the adress, in the list defined as "uri", so if your "uri" is "extInput:cec?type=player&port=3&logicalAddr=4" then your port is 3 and logaddr is 4, the "label" (also needed for config.json) is in the list defined as "title"

 - See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/edit/master/config-example.json) for more details.